Tom Bower: English football

 In 2003, Bower won the William Hill Sports Book of the Year Award for Broken Dreams: Vanity, Greed and the Souring of British Football, an investigation into corruption in English football.

 Conrad Black

 Bower's joint biography of Conrad Black and Barbara Amiel Conrad and Lady Black: Dancing on the Edge was published in November 2006.
 In February 2007, Black filed a libel suit in Toronto against Bower over the contents of the book.
 The suit was frozen when Black was convicted of fraud and imprisoned.

 Richard Desmond

 The Daily Express proprietor Richard Desmond brought a libel action against Bower over a passing reference in Dancing on the Edge.
-Desmond claimed that the book included an account of an incident that weakened his "super-tough" reputation as a businessman and was therefore defamatory.
+Bower wrote that Desmond had been "ground into the dust" by Black in a business dispute.
+Desmond claimed this weakened his "super-tough" reputation as a businessman and was therefore defamatory.
 Bower denied libel on the grounds of the story being "substantially true".
 The action was heard in July 2009 and Desmond lost the case.
 An unauthorised biography by Bower of Richard Desmond, titled Rough Trader, was written and printed in 2006, but still awaits publication.